Worksite Safety and comfort

 - Logs or poles are never dropped or thrown, even a short distance.

-- Sharpen your peavey, canthook, and timber carrier duckbill points (the first day of the course) so they grab properly.
+- Sharpen your peavey, canthook, and timber carrier duckbill points (the first day of the course) so they grab securely.

 - Cut only perpendicular to the log on notches – do not brush a notch parallel to the log.